clausreinke/typescript-tools/README.md

 ## typescript-tools

-typescript-tools (v0.2) provides access to the TypeScript Language Services (v0.9) via a simple commandline server (tss).
+typescript-tools (v0.4) provides access to the TypeScript Language Services (v1.4) via a simple commandline server (tss).
 This makes it easy to build editor plugins supporting TypeScript.
 A Vim plugin (`typescript_tss.vim`) is included.
 If you build plugins for other editors/IDEs based on typescript-tools, please let me know, or better: announce them on our new project mailing list.

 - Vim plugin: included in this repo (see below for list of features)
 - Emacs plugin: https://github.com/aki2o/emacs-tss
 - Sublime plugin: https://github.com/Railk/T3S

-There is now a project mailing list: [typescript-tools@googlegroups.com](https://groups.google.com/forum/#!aboutgroup/typescript-tools)
+There is a project mailing list: [typescript-tools@googlegroups.com](https://groups.google.com/forum/#!aboutgroup/typescript-tools), but that has seen so little use that I'm likely to close it again.

-I expect our mailing list to be low volume, carrying announcements, calls for help/collaboration and discussions related to typescript-tools and plugins based on it.
 For reporting bugs in typescript-tools itself (server or vim plugin), please use our issue tracker instead.
+That isn't all that suited for discussions, unless they revolve around features or bugs.
+If you want to announce an editor plugin based on typescript-tools, just file a documentation bug;-)

 ### Installation